pearcidar/mydotfiles/README.md

 ```
 git clone https://github.com/tanbinislam43/dotfiles.git
 ```
 Then put all the files in place

-This config uses doom emacs, so it is recommended to install it first from [here](https://github.com/doomemacs/doomemacs)
+This config uses Doom Emacs, so it is recommended to install it first from [here](https://github.com/doomemacs/doomemacs)